jfarleyx/bumpver-webpack-plugin/README.md

 }
 ```

+As per the [semver spec](https://semver.org/), when you increment minor the patch value will be reset to 0.
+When you increment major both the minor and patch will be reset to 0.

 Plugin based on original *bump-webpack-plugin* by johnagan.
+Expanded functionality to include semver level.